Criminal Investigation Task Force: History

+Following the expansion of the CITF, it developed a tailored training program for personnel assigned to the task force.
+In the early stages of the force's development, personnel learned many skills required for their work through on-the-job training, which could take up to three months.
+In March 2005, the CITF established an Agency Development Branch within its Investigations Division to formalize the training program.
+The branch then developed an entry-level program covering the CITF missions and structure, intelligence database and case-management systems, crime-scene examination and interview procedures.
+Later on the program was expanded from five days to eight days, and personnel from other departments participated in the training.

 As a result of widespread criticism of reported human rights abuses at Guantanamo and in Afghanistan, Iraq, and elsewhere, most notably the Iraq prison abuse scandals, including torture and abuse at Abu Ghraib and Bagram, a great deal of media and public attention was given to the methods used by the CITF and other U.S. military and civilian agencies in interrogations and other activities.

 Senior law enforcement agents with the CITF told NBC News in 2006 that they began to complain to Department of Defense officials in 2002 that the interrogation tactics used by a separate team of intelligence investigators were unproductive, not likely to produce reliable information, and probably illegal.
 Unable to achieve a satisfactory response from the U.S. Army commanders in charge of the detainee camp, they took their concerns to both the Army Criminal Investigation Command under General Donald Ryder, and the Naval Criminal Investigative Service under David Brant.
 Brant alerted Alberto J. Mora, the general counsel for the Navy.
 The first commander of the CITF was Colonel (now retired) Brittain Mallow, and his Deputy was Special Agent Mark Fallon.
 Their names have been in several articles and also mentioned during Congressional testimony.

 Some copies of government documents detailing CITF policies and practices have become publicly available through after the American Civil Liberties Union filed a Freedom of Information Act request and subsequently a lawsuit.
 There have been numerous discussions in congress and in the press and online regarding the differences between the CITF and other law enforcement methods, and those of the intelligence organizations involved with detainees.
 The CITF staff by all reports appear to have used only non-coercive, non-torturous methods in questioning detainees.